m-Py/anticlust/README.md

 Matching and clustering
 -----------------------

-Anticlustering in a sense creates sets of dissimilar elements; the heterogenity within anticlusters is maximized (either using the cluster editing or k-means objective as measure of heterogenity).
-The `anticlust` package also provides functions for “classical” clustering
+Anticlustering creates sets of dissimilar elements; the heterogenity within anticlusters is maximized.
+This is the opposite of clustering problems that strive for high within-cluster similarity and good separation between clusters.
+The `anticlust` package also provides functions for “classical” clustering applications:
-applications: `balanced_clustering()` creates sets of elements that are similar while ensuring that clusters are of equal size.
-This is an
+`balanced_clustering()` creates sets of elements that are similar while ensuring that clusters are of equal size.
+This is an example:
-example:

     # Generate random data, cluster the data set and visualize results
     N <- 1400